jomof/jomo-optimized/README.md

 ## 2019-1-3 Machine Learning for Self Reflection
 I study Japanese as a hobby.
 I'm not good at it but it makes me happy and I find it relaxing.
-Over the recent holiday this hobby suddenly overlapped with my interest in machine learning.
-And that overlap lead to this graphic which I will explain further down:
+Over the recent holiday this hobby suddenly overlapped with my interest in machine learning when I realized ML can be used to model and visualize my own mental processeses.
+The result is a kind of algorithmic introspection.

+> The result is a kind of algorithmic introspection.

+This graph, which I explain below, shows a neural network as it learns to predict when I will forget particular facts I've learned about Japanese.

 ![Wanikani](120-1.h5.gif)